 One last thing must be done for giving a path to the central holding bars: grooves (7) of approximately 0.6 mm depth starting from the axes of the previously drilled ø 0.5 mm holes, perpendicular to the axis of the car, and arriving into the “bean” holes.
 One to the right of the car, the other to the left.

-In the photo, the center bar is already installed.
+In the photo, the centre bar is already installed.
 It has a particular shape, in Z, because it is not used only as a decoration…

 To facilitate the wiring of the lighting, I chose to glue the two levels together.
 The top fitting will no longer be snapped into the panes.
-So the clips must be leveled.
+So, the clips must be levelled.